 |Fujifilm X-Pro1 (⇒ lft | rgt)||1440||no||3.0||1230||fixed||no||4000||6.0||no||no|

 The X-A10 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-A1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A1 and the Fujifilm X-A1?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.